Chacachacare: Lighthouse

+Chacachacare Lighthouse is an inactive lighthouse located in the northern part of the island.
+The tower, built in 1897, has a height of 15 m, and is painted white with a red lantern.

 Places

 Bolo Rocks

 The Bolo Rocks are a series of rocks located at the southwestern point of Chacachacare.
 They were named after a slave called Bolo who worked for a whaling station on the island.

 Cabresse Island

 Cabresse Island is a very small islet located just off the northern point of Chacachacare.